Erna long-range reconnaissance group: Aftermath

-A battalion (attached to 311 Infantry regiment of German army) was formed from the remnants of the original Erna platoon, with an additional 400 men, and dubbed "Erna II", but was disbanded on 10 October 1941.
+A battalion attached to the German 311th Infantry was formed from the remnants of the original Erna platoon, with an additional 400 men, and dubbed "Erna II", but it was disbanded on 10 October 1941.
 With the end of the war a number of the original members of Erna continued guerrilla activities against Soviet forces, becoming Forest Brothers.
 The Erna Raid (Estonian: Erna retk) was an annual international military exercise and competition, commemorating the action of 1941 and held from 1995.

 Soviet propagandists claimed the original Erna team participated in the mass murder of Soviet political activists.
-These claims were revived in the 1980s as a way of distracting historians analysing the Kautla massacre, and have been repeated in Russian media in 2000s.
+These claims were revived in the 1980s as a way of distracting historians analysing the Kautla massacre, and have been repeated in Russian media in the 2000s.
 Russian authorities regard the commemorative Erna Raid as "heroizing fascism".